jelane7/school/README.md

 ![map](dEMmissingmound.jpg)

 When the island was developed for homesteads, material from the shell mounds was used to build up the road.
 The borrow area and road are evident on the Digital Elevation Model.

+In 1955, the power plant came to Weedon Island.
+Can you see much alteration to the landscape?

 Citations:
 NOAA Digital Coastal Data Viewer